StevenJUlbrich/markdown_editor/chapter_01_draft.md

 ## Panel 1: Why Traditional Metrics Fail

+### Scene Description

-**Scene Description**: Senior SRE explaining to new team member as they both look at two monitors - left showing a dashboard with all green indicators, right showing customer support queue full of transaction failure reports.
+ Senior SRE explaining to new team member as they both look at two monitors - left showing a dashboard with all green indicators, right showing customer support queue full of transaction failure reports.

 ### Teaching Narrative